Building a Secure Remote MCP Server with Azure Functions and EasyAuth

 func start

 The MCP extension starts an endpoint on localhost.
-Point your MCP client at it and you're calling Azure DevOps as yourself, with zero infrastructure dependencies.
+Point any MCP client at it and you're calling Azure DevOps as yourself, with zero infrastructure dependencies.

 Deployment